 The 2030 Agenda recognizes the importance of international cooperation in the field of education.
 This involves collaboration between countries to share best practices, resources and knowledge, and ensure that education is truly inclusive and equitable globally.
 Quality education within the framework of the 2030 Agenda is not limited only to the acquisition of knowledge, but also includes the promotion of global citizenship.
 This involves educating people about global challenges, such as climate change, inequality and sustainability, and encouraging their commitment to building a better world.
 Governments, educational institutions, non-governmental organizations and other actors in the field of education play a crucial role in the implementation of the 2030 Agenda in the educational field.
-They must work together to ensure that education-related objectives and goals are met (See document Derechos Humanos y Agenda and a global challenges and promote sustainable development.
-Education is seen as a means to empower people, promote equality and contribute to the well-being of societies
+They must work together to ensure that education-related objectives and goals are met (See document Derechos Humanos y la Agenda 2030 para el Desarrollo Sostenible)

+The 2030 Agenda establishes a global commitment to quality education as a fundamental element to address global challenges and promote sustainable development.
+Education is seen as a means to empower people, promote equality and contribute to the well-being of societies around the world.